captuspario/therapair-landing/email-ai-prompt.md

 Thank you for expressing interest in Therapair and sharing what's important to you in a therapist.
 Your insights about [mention specific thought briefly] are valuable as we develop our matching service.

-We'll reach out within 24 hours to discuss next steps.
+We'll keep you updated on our progress and let you know when we're ready to launch.

 Warm regards,